joeyparrish/total-perspective-vortex/README.md

 completely arbitrary, but it contains only static data, not logic.

-You can put whatever you want in that file using any names you like, except for the two reserved names used by the Total Perspective Vortex in template files:
+You can put whatever you want in that file using any names you like, except for the three reserved names used by the Total Perspective Vortex in template files:
   - output_path
+  - output_mode
   - service_reload

 The default location for the config file is